 The established reputation of the club’s right-back position was never likely to be upheld to the same standards and Eboué inherited something of a poisoned chalice.
 To his credit, and his good fortune, he did so with a smile and occasionally a dance.
 If the Ivorian couldn’t win the hearts of the Arsenal faithful through ability alone, he’d at least give it a shot using his personality.

-Eboué often gave the impression of a man who knew full well he was in over his head, cast adrift far further into the deep end than a swimmer of his ability and experience should ever have been allowed, but content to furiously swing his arms and kick his legs anyway, in willing defiance, hoping for the best.
-Occasionally he’d slot into a rhythm and hold his own, allowing onlookers at the pool’s edge to be deceived, to confuse him with a genuinely talented swimmer.
+Emmanuel Eboué often gave the impression of a man who knew full well he was in over his head, cast adrift far further into the deep end than a swimmer of his ability and experience should ever have been allowed, but was content to furiously swing his arms and kick his legs anyway, in willing defiance, hoping for the best.
+Occasionally he’d somehow slot into a rhythm and hold his own, allowing onlookers at the pool’s edge to be deceived, to confuse him with a genuinely talented swimmer.
 Often, though, lifeguards would be forced to dive in after him and bail him out, for his and his club’s sake.

 The figurehead of an unwanted and unshakable zeitgeist, Eboué encapsulated the Arsenal of the latter 2000s; a frustrating devolution from the once unbeatable unit of yesteryear into a fragile cohort of nearly-men.
-Eboué operated in a sad Sisyphean reality at the nucleus of a self-fulfilling prophecy whereby he was endeavouring to win the Premier League in an assortment of Arsenal squads perpetually doomed never to win the league on the basis that they were playing alongside the likes of Emmanuel Eboué.
+Furthermore, Emmanuel Eboué operated in a sad Sisyphean reality at the nucleus of a self-fulfilling prophecy whereby he was endeavouring to win the Premier League in an assortment of Arsenal squads perpetually doomed never to win the league on the basis that they were playing alongside the likes of Emmanuel Eboué.

 But, throughout his days in red and white, for every error or miscalculation there were moments of fallibility underpinned by genuine honesty and, if not integrity, then at least a well-meaning endeavour that endeared people to him.
-Diving against Barcelona in the Champions League final to win the free-kick that resulted in his team taking the lead.
+Diving against Barcelona in the Champions League final to win the free-kick that his team resultantly took the lead from.
 Being sent off against Tottenham for kicking out at a rival in frustration.
 Conceding a 102nd-minute penalty to throw two points away at home to Liverpool, after Arsenal had taken the lead from their own late penalty only four minutes earlier, effectively ending the club’s pursuit of league-leaders Manchester United.
 These were moments of infuriating foolishness but, with the benefit of a little hindsight, we see them sketched anew as the accidental or misjudged errors of a man simply attempting to make the most of what he had, just as any man would, and failing with sympathetic sincerity.